mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-this-science/discussion-of-this-science-itself/whether-debate-is-appropriate-to-doctrinal-study.md

 >“Monks, even a monk who has long penetrated the Dhamma in this Doctrine & Discipline would do well periodically & righteously to refute the wanderers of other persuasions in just the way Vajjiya Mahita the householder has done.”
 (AN 10.94; see also AN 10.93; cf. MN 35, MN 64, )

 On the other hand, there are suttas which seem to be critical of debate: suttas which criticize people for concerning themselves solely or specifically with skill in debate to refute others.
-It seems to me that discussion and debate have their drawbacks, but that nonetheless can form an important part of development on the path and defending the rationality of the Dhamma-Vināya.
+It seems to me that discussion and debate have their drawbacks, but that nonetheless can form an important part of development on the path and defending the rationality of the Dhamma-Vinaya.

  -->